HollyPitaya/Go-Fish/README.md

 This Go Fish game is played on a terminal.
+Run the main file to play.